nbariletto/CBI-experiments/README.md

 # CBI-experiments
-Reproducibility code for "Conformalized Bayesian Inference, with Applications to Random Partition Models."
+This repo collects reproducibility code for "Conformalized Bayesian Inference, with Applications to Random Partition Models."

 The repo is organized as follows: experiments are grouped depending on whether they appear in the main body or the supplementary material of the article.
 In each subfolder corresponding to an experiment, you can find a single .py script to reproduce that experiment.
 If data is required for the experiment, that data is also in the folder.